ibm-cloud-docs/security-hub/best-practices.md

 ## Run recurring compliance checks
 {: #bp-compliance}

 The first time that an account is configured it is typically done carefully.
 But, as more policies are set, users leave your company, or resources are updated you can quickly become uncompliant.
 To help ensure that your organization remains secure, it is highly recommended that you use {{site.data.keyword.compliance_short}} or {{site.data.keyword.sysdigsecure_short}} to continuously validate the compliance posture of your account.

+### Deploy continuous compliance monitoring as code
+{: #bp-compliance-terraform}

+Use the [`terraform-ibm-scc-workload-protection`](https://github.com/terraform-ibm-modules/terraform-ibm-scc-workload-protection){: external} module to provision a pre-configured instance with Cloud Security Posture Management (CSPM) enabled.
+This ensures your compliance monitoring environment is set up consistently and reproducibly across all accounts.

 Running an evaluation does not help ensure regulatory compliance.
 An evaluation provides a point in time statement of your current posture for a specific resource.
 It is your responsibility to review and interpret the results to help ensure that your organization is adhering to the controls that are required for your industry.
 {: important}